vimeo/groupcache/README.md

  * does not support versioned values.
 If key "foo" is value "bar", key "foo" must always be "bar".
 There are neither cache expiration times, nor explicit cache evictions.
 Thus there is also no CAS, nor Increment/Decrement.
-This also means that groupcache....
+This also means that galaxycache....

  * ... supports automatic mirroring of super-hot items to multiple processes.
 This prevents memcached hot spotting where a machine's